Drisnel/Building-Character-Bots-for-Internet-Connected-LLMs/original/en/how-to-build-original-bots.md

 - remembering
 - prioritizing
 - making space
-- noticing faster
+- noticing sooner
 - becoming more available
-- involving himself more directly
+- becoming more directly involved
 - reducing distance rather than increasing it

-The same applies to other emotional states.
+The same principle applies to other emotional states.

 ### Fear can become: